DAYS OF THE PALIO

 June 29 to July 2 or August 13 to August 16

-The Palio di Siena is a 4 day festival.
+The Palio di Siena is a 4 day festival and conducted twice per year.
 Below we have outlined the primary activities relating to the event over the four day period.

 Batteria (Selection Races)